 - Plan time to help your employees relax during the business day

 Don’t be too heavy handed when working with employees on time management skills.
-Here are games you can play with your team to foster fun and increase time management skills: Time Management: 7 Workplace Group Activities.
+There are many fun games you can play with your team to foster fun and increase time management skills.

 - 11 Successful Customer Service Techniques - These customer service techniques will help you improve the customer's experience and provide a more satisfying resolution.